hootnot/saxo_openapi/README.rst

 Or by using: contrib.orders
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The same orders but now using *MarketOrdeFxSpot* to create the orderbodies.
+The same orders but now using *MarketOrderFxSpot* to create the orderbodies.

 .. code-block:: python